jundalisay/spblist/content/en/research/mohammad/quran/sura-007b.md

 65. To the Aad, We sent their brother Hud:

 {{< l a="Hud" >}}
 O my people!
-Worship Allah.
+Worship Enki.
 Will you not take heed?”
 {{< /l >}}